ruby-rdf/rdf-isomorphic/README.md

 Generally speaking, the Carroll algorithm is a very good fit for RDF graphs.
-It is a specialization of the naive factorial-time test for graph isomorphism, wherin non-anonymous RDF data lets us eliminate vast quantities of options well before we try them.
+It is a specialization of the naive factorial-time test for graph isomorphism, wherein non-anonymous RDF data lets us eliminate vast quantities of options well before we try them.
 Pathological cases, such as graphs which only contain anonymous resources, will experience poor performance.